TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation

 \subsection{Binocular Deployment}

-We evaluate how TriStereoNet performs on the binocular dataset in case of missing the viewpoint of the middle camera.
-For this, we assume the right image works as the middle one as well, and finetune the network on 159/40 training/validation split from the KITTI 2015 dataset \cite{menze2015object}.
-The evaluation results are tabulated in Table. \ref{tab:kitti2015}, including the error rates and the computational complexity in terms of number of operations (MAC) and parameters.
-We can see that TriStereoNet is capable of estimating the disparity in binocular setup as well, with comparable accuracy and yet with less complexity than binocular models.
+The performance of TriStereoNet is evaluated on the binocular setup as well.
+For this, ignoring the viewpoint of the middle camera, we finetune the network on 159/40 training/validation split from the KITTI 2015 dataset \cite{menze2015object}.
+The results are tabulated in Tab. \ref{tab:kitti2015}, including the error rates as well as the computational complexity in terms of the number of operations (MAC) and parameters.
+Accordingly, TriStereoNet is also capable of estimating the disparity in binocular setups with similar accuracy but with less complexity than binocular models.
 Notably, it surpasses GA-Net-11 with 40\% fewer GigaMACs and is competitive with GA-Net-deep with 66\%/36\% fewer operations/parameters.
-We believe the reason lies in multi-view and multi-baseline pre-training and also self-supervision, which help the model to better learn the principles of stereo matching with more constraints coming from the setup.
-Figure \ref{fig:kitti2015} shows some qualitative results of the validation set.
+The reason may be due to multi-baseline pre-training and self-supervision, which help the model learn the principles of stereo matching with more constraints from the setup.